 - General Certificate of Compliance (US) – shows product meets requirements of the Consumer Product Safety Information Act (CPSIA) as enforced by the Consumer Product Safety Commission (CPSC); the certificate lists all the safety and testing requirements for the product by statute.

 - Declaration of Conformity (EU) – similar to the GCC above, with EU safety and testing regulations listed.

 - EU CE Mark Declaration of Conformity – provides the requirements for the CE mark logo to be placed on the product label

 How can you tell if a temporary tattoo is safe?

 The last thing to look for is that the tattoos are made by a reputable company.
 TemporaryTattoos.com has been the industry leader in temporary tattoos for 27 years.
-TemporaryTattoos.com, a division of TMI Acquisitions LLC, is the largest manufacturer of temporary tattoos in the world, printing 7 million temporary tattoos a day!
+TemporaryTattoos.com, a division of TMI Acquisitions LLC, is the largest manufacturer of temporary tattoos in the world, printing up to 7 million temporary tattoos a day!
 We, as a company, design and manufacture all of our products in Tucson, AZ.
 All products exceed US, Canadian and EU safety standards and have a worldwide reputation for quality.

 How do I know the difference?

 There are a few types of temporary tattoos you should be familiar with: